 Loft, Philip.
 ‘Petitioning and Petitioners to the Westminster Parliament, 1660-1788’, Parliamentary History (forthcoming 2019).
 Surveys the chronology and geography of the 12,431 ‘large responsive and initiatory petitions’ submitted to parliament during this time.

 Maltby, Judith.
 Prayer Book and People in Elizabethan and Early Stuart England (1998).
 Analyses the mass petitions about religious issues in the 1640s in Chapters 3-5.

 McArthur, Ellen A. ‘Women Petitioners and the Long Parliament’, English Historical Review, 24:96 (1909).
-Probably the first article-length study of petitioning at this time.
+Probably the first article-length study of petitioning in the 1640s.